 This list answers the questions, "Which celebrities have died from breast cancer?" and "Which famous people died due to breast cancer?"These notable breast cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has breast cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Ruth Elizabeth Davis, known as Bette Davis, was an American actress of film, television and theater.
-Regarded as one of the greatest actors in cinema history, she was noted for her willingness to play unsympathetic, sardonic characters and was reputed for her performances in a range of film genres, from contemporary crime melodramas to historical and period films and occasional comedies, although her greatest successes were her roles in romantic dramas.After appearing in Broadway plays, Davis moved to Hollywood in 1930, but her early films for Universal Studios (and as a loanout to other studios) were... more
+- Photo: Bettmann/Contributor / Bettmann/Getty ImagesRuth Elizabeth "Bette" Davis (; April 5, 1908 – October 6, 1989) was an American actress of film, television, and theater.
+With a career spanning 60 years, she is regarded as one of the greatest actresses in Hollywood history.
+She was noted for playing unsympathetic, sardonic characters, and was famous for her performances in a range of film genres, from contemporary crime melodramas to historical and period films, suspense horror, and occasional comedies, although her greatest successes were her roles in romantic dramas.After appearing in Broadway plays, Davis moved to Hollywood in the summer of 1930.
+However, her early films for Universal Studios (and as a loanout to other studios) were... more

-Hattie McDaniel was an American actress.
-She is best known for her role as Mammy in Gone with the Wind for which she won the Academy Award for Best Supporting Actress, making her the first African American to win an Academy Award.
-In addition to acting in many films, McDaniel was a professional singer-songwriter, comedian, stage actress, radio performer, and television star; she was the first black woman to sing on the radio in the U.S. During her career, McDaniel appeared in over 300 films, although she received screen credits for only 80 or so.McDaniel has two stars on the Hollywood Walk of Fame in Hollywood: one... more
+- Photo: Metaweb (FB) / Public domainHattie McDaniel (June 10, 1893 – October 26, 1952) was an American stage actress, professional singer-songwriter, and comedian.
+She is best known for her role as "Mammy" in Gone with the Wind (1939), for which she won the Academy Award for Best Supporting Actress, the first Academy Award won by an African American entertainer.
+In addition to acting in many films, McDaniel recorded 16 blues sides between 1926–1929 (10 were issued), was a radio performer and television star; she was the first black woman to sing on radio in the United States.
+She appeared in over 300 films, although she received screen credits for only 83.McDaniel has two stars on the Hollywood Walk of Fame in Hollywood: one... more